 Vampire Academy, Peacock (2022 – present)

-Speaking of The Vampire Diaries, we also have to mention the newly-released Vampire Academy series.
+Speaking of The Vampire Diaries, we also have to mention the recently-released Vampire Academy series.

 Developed by Julie Plec (co-creator of TVD) and Marguerite MacIntyre (who played Sheriff Forbes on the same show and was a writer on both The Originals and Legacies) and based on the Vampire Academy YA novel series by Richelle Mead, Peacock’s Vampire Academy tells the story of two unlikely best friends who might just end up changing the royal vampire society forever.